Singular anisotropic elliptic equations with gradient-dependent lower order terms: Introduction and main results

 \subsection{Notation}

-As usual, in the following sections $C$ will denote a positive constant, the value of which can change from line to line.
+As usual, in the following sections, we will denote by $C$ a positive constant, the value of which can change from line to line.
 For $k>0$, we let $T_k:\mathbb R\to \mathbb R$ stand for the truncation at height $k$, that is,

 Moreover, we define $G_k:\mathbb R\to \mathbb R$ by

 so that $G_k=0$ on $[-k,k]$.